RoiKlevansky/biuoop2022-wiki/Assignment-1.md

+Due Date: 15/4/2022, 23:59.

+As for all assignments, we provide you the [build.xml](code/ass1/build.xml) for ant.

 ## Java for C programmers

 In this assignment you will write a few simple java programs in a procedural (**not** Object Oriented) style.
 The purpose of this assignment is to refresh your memory on the *Intro to CS* course material, and get you up to speed with the basic java syntax.
+For each task, you can assume that the argument is correct.

 ### Task 1: Factorial